Phase Transitions of the Maximum Likelihood Estimates in the $p$-Spin Curie-Weiss Model

-In this section we state our main results on the limiting properties of the average magnetization and the ML estimates in the $p$-spin Curie-Weiss model.
-The asymptotics of the average magnetization are described in Section \ref{sec:samplemean}.
-The limiting distributions of the ML estimates are presented in Section \ref{sec:mle_beta_h_I}.
-Finally, in Section \ref{sec:mle_beta_h_II} we summarize our results in a phase diagram.
+In this section we state our main results on the limiting properties of the the ML estimates in the $p$-spin Curie-Weiss model.
+Recall that our aim is to estimate the parameters $\beta$ and $h$ given a single sample $\bs \sim \p_{\beta,h,p} $ using the method of maximum likelihood, which involves maximizing the probability mass function \eqref{cwwithmg} with respect to $\beta$ and $h$.
+Note that the model \eqref{cwwithmg} can be written more compactly as